eccelerators/SimStm/README.md

 ${\color{purple}\texttt{end loop}}$

 ${\color{purple}\texttt{loop} \space \color{black}\texttt{32}}$

 ${\color{black}\texttt{...}}$

-${\color{purple}\texttt{end loop} \space}$
+${\color{purple}\texttt{end loop} \space }$

 Executes a loop of the code between the loop and end loop instruction.
 The number of times the loop should be executed is given after the loop keyword.
-It can be a numeric value, a variable or a constant.
-In case of a variable this number can be changed by code within the loop, e.g. to skip loops or end the loop earlier, due to the global nature of all variables.
+It can be a numeric value, a variable, or a constant.
+In case of a variable, this number can be changed by code within the loop, e.g., to skip loops or end the loop earlier, due to the global nature of all variables.
 No break or continue instructions are supported therefore.
 The loop can be terminated by a return instruction too at any time, which is a good practice.

 #### abort

 ${\color{purple}\texttt{abort}}$

-Aborts the simulaton with severity failure.
+Aborts the simulation with severity failure.

 #### finish

 ${\color{purple}\texttt{abort}}$

-Exits the simulaton with severity note or error.
-The later occurs only if resume has been set to other values than 0 and there were verify errors in verify instructions.
+Exits the simulation with severity note or error.
+The latter occurs only if resume has been set to other values than 0, and there were verify errors in verify instructions.

-### array access
+### Array Access

-### array set
+### Array Set

 ${\color{purple}\texttt{array set} \space \color{black}\texttt{barray} \space \color{grey}\texttt{\\$} \color{black}\texttt{pvar} \space \color{grey}\texttt{\\$} \color{black}\texttt{avar}}$